bharat-26/Youtube-Transcript-API/README.md

 # Youtube Transcript API

 #### A Chrome Extension that generates summary of a YouTube video with the help of its transcript using Natural Language Processing (NLP).
-Tech Stack: Python, PyTorch, Flask, HuggingFace Transformer
+Tech Stack: Python, PyTorch, Flask, HuggingFace Transformer API
 ### Abstract :
    With the rise of Internet reach worldwide, there has been a substantial increase in the number of videos uploaded and shared on various networking sites.
 One of the most popular video